-Opened in 1919 as part of the city’s redevelopment project, the park’s elongated shape and unique charm provides visitors with the perfect setting to take in the array of seasonal flowers and foliage while enjoying a forest bath on the park’s benches during the day.
-The peak viewing period for the cherry blossoms is typically late March to early April, but the beauty doesn’t stop there – the park’s yellow rapeseed flowers, blooming from February to May, add a striking contrast to the cherry blossoms, making the park an enchanting destination throughout the spring season.
+But the beauty doesn’t end there.
+The park’s elongated shape and unique charm provide the perfect setting to take in the array of seasonal flowers and foliage while enjoying a forest bath on the park’s benches during the day.
+The yellow rapeseed flowers, blooming from February to May, add a striking contrast to the cherry blossoms, making the park an enchanting destination throughout the spring season.